Welcome to today's edition of the Rush 24-7 podcast.

 No, no, no.

-I appreciate I've had more people wishing me happy birthday than ever before.
+I've had more people wishing me happy birthday than ever before.

-That anybody could have a good year coming up.
+And it's given me hope that people think it's possible that anybody could have a good year coming up.

 It's actually been encouraging.

-That last caller, I mean, that is a h of all the things that he could ask me, did you ever get that Lincoln Continental that you said you want?
+That last caller, I mean, that is a of all the things that he could ask me, did you ever get that Lincoln Continental that you said you want?

-I had to serve the search of deep dark crevices of my own mind to remember that.
+I had to serve the search of deep, dark crevices of my own mind to remember that.

-Open line Friday will roll on.
+Open Line Friday will roll on.

 And again, whatever you want to talk about.